Tasmanian Tiger Sightings: Thylacine Could Be Among Animals Mistaken As Extinct

 A list from AnimalMozo also includes 22 other animals that were found alive in modern times despite their previous status as extinct.
 Looking at similar examples to the supposed Tasmanian tiger sightings, the article includes an entry for the Arakan Forest turtle, which was last sighted in 1908, and thought to have gone extinct around that time.
 The animal was rediscovered in 1994 in western Myanmar, and as it turned out, they “just hid out so well” for more than eight decades since the last time they were spotted.
 It is, however, a highly endangered species that remains prized as a delicacy in some parts of Asia.

 The tree lobster, or the Lord Howe Island stick insect, serves as another example of an animal that went extinct within the last hundred years or so, but got rediscovered several decades later.
 This creature was declared extinct in 1960, only to resurface in the island Ball’s Pyramid in 2001.
-There’s also the takahe, a flightless bird from New Zealand that went extinct in 1898, but was spotted again in 1948; like other examples in the AnimalMozo list, only a few of this bird’s species remain at the present.
+There’s also the takahe, a flightless bird from New Zealand that went extinct in 1898, but was spotted again in 1948; like other examples in the AnimalMozo list, only a few of this bird’s species remain at present.

 If the Tasmanian tiger sightings turn out to be for real, this should be great news for conservationists, what with a long-extinct animal resurfacing after seemingly disappearing for multiple decades.
 But as Laurance said in his press statement, the ongoing search for thylacines will allow researchers a chance to look for other vulnerable or threatened animals on Cape York, in hopes of finding out ways to stem their decline in the wild.